 Die Bank of England hat soeben mitgeteilt, dass sie den Leitzins einstimmig mit 9:0 Stimmen unverändert bei 0,1 Prozent belässt.
 Die Anleihekaufprogramme laufen wie bereits bekannt weiter.
 Man werde die Geldpolitik erst straffen, wenn es klare Beweise gebe, dass die Ziele erreicht seien.
 Die ökonomischen Abwärtsrisiken für Großbritannien seien geringer geworden.
 Die Inflation werde „temporär“ bis auf 3 Prozent ansteigen.
 Der Effekt der steigenden Rohstoffpreise auf die Konsumentenpreise sei nur vorübergehend.
 Pfund vs US-Dollar reagiert aktuell fallend mit 1,3906 (kurz vor 13 Uhr bei 1,3970).

 Hier der Erläuterungstext der Bank of England im Wortlaut:

-The MPC will continue to monitor the situation closely.
-If the outlook for inflation weakens, the Committee stands ready to take whatever additional action is necessary to achieve its remit.
+The MPC will continue to monitor the situation closely and will take whatever action is necessary to achieve its remit.
 The Committee does not intend to tighten monetary policy at least until there is clear evidence that significant progress is being made in eliminating spare capacity and achieving the 2% inflation target sustainably.

-At this meeting, the Committee judged that the existing stance of monetary policy remains appropriate.
+At this meeting, the Committee judged that the existing stance of monetary policy remained appropriate.

 Die Zentrale der Bank of England in London.
 Foto: Diliff / Wikipedia (CC BY-SA 3.0)